-- (10) 80 GG Deduction in respect of rent paid for house: This deduction is provided to such individual assesses who are living in a rental house and who are not getting accommodation facility/House rent allowance from their employer.
-Deduction is calculated as:-

-- (i) 25% of adjusted Gross total income

-(ii) Rent paid 10% of adjusted total Gross income

-Or

-(iii) Rs.
-2000 P.M.

-Whichever is less is eligible for deduction - (10) 80 GGA Deduction in respect of donation to Scientific research: Every person who has no income from business is entitled for 100% this type of donation. - (11) 80 GGB/80 GGC Deduction in respect of donation to political parties: Company assessee are entitled under Sec.
+- 80 GG Deduction in respect of rent paid for house:- This deduction is provided to such (10)individual assesses who are living in a rental house and who are not getting accommodation facility/House rent allowance from their employer.
+Deduction is calculated as :- - 25% of adjusted Gross total income (ii) Rent paid - 10% of adjusted total Gross Whichever is less is income eligible for deduction 0r (iii) Rs.
+2000 P.M. - (10) 80 GGA Deduction in respect of donation to Scientific research:- Every person who has no income from business is entitled for 100% this type of donation. - (11) 80 GGB/80 GGC Deduction in respect of donation to political parties:- Company assessee are entitled under Sec.